Recorded Live on Facebook

 Despite what many revisionist historians are now teaching, the United States was established firmly on religious principles and on the premise that each person should be free to practice religion as led by Divine Providence without government interference.
-While the theological views of the founders varied and included some Deists, John Jay, the first Chief Justice of the United States (appointed by George Washington, a staunch Christian and Sunday school teacher, in 1789) made the following statement about American religious life:"It certainly is very desirable that a pacific [i.e. non-violent] disposition should prevail among all nations.
-The most effectual way of producing it is by extending the prevalence and influence of the gospel [i.e. faith in God as understood by Christendom].
-Real Christians will abstain from violating the rights of others, and therefore will not provoke war.
+While the theological views of the founders varied somewhat and included some Deists, John Jay, the first Chief Justice of the United States (appointed by George Washington, a staunch Christian, and Sunday school teacher), made the following statement in 1789 about American religious life:"It certainly is very desirable that a pacific [i.e., non-violent] disposition should prevail among all nations.
+The most effectual way of producing it is by extending the prevalence and influence of the gospel [i.e., faith in God as understood by Christendom].
+Real Christians will abstain from violating the rights of others and, therefore, will not provoke war.

 Current attempts to understand the social-religious view of eighteenth-century Virginia gentlemen by relating them to modern-day fixations are an infantile project.
 The most we can hope to do by making comparative studies is to understand how different the past was from the present.
 Washington was no more a precursor of our egalitarian, post-Christian times than he was Donald Duck.
-And he could easily entertain theological doubts without wishing to hand over his country to cultural radicals, and especially not in a government that he would no longer have recognized as his.
+Furthermore, he could easily entertain theological doubts without wishing to hand over his country to cultural radicals, especially not in a government that he would no longer have recognized as his.
 Equally important, his understanding of religion was anchored in non-modern social concepts, like deference and authority.
 Washington may have been the commander who finished the work begun with the Tea Party in 1773, but his solution in the end was as stately as the man himself and the holiday [i.e. U.S. Thanksgiving] he proclaimed (Source).